Najfallik/timeRs/README.md

 ```bash
 ./target/release/timeRs [OPTIONS] <PYTHON_FILE_PATH>
 ```
-or add it to your user bin:
+or add it to your user bin or path e.g.:
 ```bash
 cp ./target/release/timeRs /usr/local/bin/timeRs && chmod +x /usr/local/bin/timeRs
 ```
+> [!IMPORTANT]
+> On Windows you need to add Cargo's bin directory to your PATH manually, or move `timeRs` somewhere where Windows will recognize it.
 ---

 ## Usage